lesliefinlayson/kickstarter-analysis/README.md

   The steps to analyze the relationship between the financial goals of a campaign and its outcome (successful or failure or canceled):

     1. Create a new worksheet for the information to be collected.
-    2. Create columns for goal, number successful, number failed, number cancled, total projects, percentage successful, percentage failed, percentage canceled
+    2. Create columns for the information that will be collected.
+Number of projects/category.
+Percentage of projects/categor

 ![image](https://user-images.githubusercontent.com/84471904/123321893-6bbd4780-d4e8-11eb-9c4d-825d29feaf2a.png)